Bere Ferrers railway station: Accidents and incidents

 The station was the scene of a fatal railway accident on 24 September 1917.
 Ten soldiers from New Zealand were being transported from Plymouth to Salisbury following their arrival in Britain.
 At Bere Ferrers station they alighted from their troop train for a brief rest (on the wrong side of the train, between the tracks) and, being unaccustomed to British railways, were struck and killed by an oncoming express.
 The men are buried in a Plymouth war cemetery, and a plaque was unveiled in 2001 in their memory in the village centre.

 Services

 Bere Ferrers is served by GWR trains on the Tamar Valley Line from Gunnislake to Plymouth.
-Connections with main line services can be made at Plymouth, although a small number of Tamar Valley services continue beyond Plymouth.
+Connections with main line services can be made at Plymouth.
+There are nine services each way calling on weekdays, eight on Saturdays and either five or six on a Sunday (depending on the time of year).

 Heritage Centre

 The sidings alongside the station form the Tamar Belle Heritage Centre.
 This includes some old carriages which are used as a restaurant and as camping coaches.
 The LSWR signal box was erected here in 1989/90 but was formerly at Pinhoe railway station on the outskirts of Exeter.